H&M Has Stopped Airbrushing Its Bikini Models – But Has It Gone Far Enough?

-H&M is getting praise for promoting realistic-looking women's bodies by becoming the latest fast-fashion retailer to leave its swimwear models' stretch marks, arm hair, scars, and blemishes on display, instead of airbrushing them out.
+H&M has won praise for promoting realistic-looking women's bodies by becoming the latest high-street fashion retailer to leave its swimwear models' stretch marks, arm hair, scars and blemishes on show instead of airbrushing them out.

-The Swedish fashion giant joins the likes of ASOS, Boohoo, and Missguided in ceasing to cover up its models' natural skin.
-It comes mere months after Monki, which is part of the H&M Group, won praise for showing natural-looking female bodies in photos that notably didn't pander to the male gaze.
+The Swedish fashion giant joins the likes of ASOS, Boohoo and Missguided in ceasing to cover up its models' natural skin.
+It comes mere months after Monki, which is part of the H&M Group, won praise for showing natural-looking women's bodies in photos that notably didn't pander to the male gaze.

-The brand's swimwear models are shown on its website with stretch marks on their legs and behinds, small scars, hair on their forearms, and facial moles, which brands still tend to airbrush out despite growing customer demand to see people who look more like them in fashion campaigns.
+The brand's swimwear models on its website are shown with stretch marks on their legs and bums, small scars, hair on their forearms and facial moles, which brands still tend to airbrush out despite growing customer demand to see bodies that look more like theirs represented in fashion campaigns.

 Advertisement

-H&M's models look refreshingly at ease with themselves and their bodies, which is a big change from what we're used to seeing while bikini shopping online.
+H&M's models look refreshingly at ease with themselves and their bodies, which makes a refreshing change from what we're used to seeing while bikini shopping online.

 I love these photos, stretch marks, scars & hair on their arms shows that these women have lived a life as normal people & they still look stunning. https://t.co/RhSH2FZAs6— Lou Nelson (@Lulam70) July 26, 2018